Mrrvm/os_lusiadas_2/content/grounds.md

 ### Language and things

 In 2016, in a newspaper, our President claims we, as a nation, have an exceptional ability to learn and include others, creating bridges between cultures, civilisations and continents.
 In 2017, in a visit to Senegal, he recognises slavery's injustice and consequentially affirms that our country abolished it in 1761 (a lie pushed as anti-racist discourse in both school and day-to-day conversations).
 This generated protests that called for the President to apologise for slavery in the name of the country, which he still has not.
-In 2019, in the Day of Portugal (the day that commemorates the death of [[Luís de Camões]]), Marcelo again insists that we are a nation at ease with its past, actively constructing the present and arming the future, encompassed by many 'Portugals' that extend beyond its geographic boundaries - a rhetoric similar to 1934's propaganda: [[grounds#^figpequeno]].[^marcelo]
+In 2019, in the Day of Portugal (the day that commemorates the death of [[Luís de Camões]]), Marcelo again insists that we are a nation at ease with its past, actively constructing the present and arming the future, encompassed by many 'Portugals' that extend beyond its geographic boundaries.
+In 2018, in Boston, he states that the USA is a big country, but that Portugal is even bigger, that in fact we have the biggest country in the world.
+This rhetoric could be comparable to 1934's propaganda: [[grounds#^figpequeno]].[^marcelo]

 In the same year in the WebSummit, Lisbon's mayor - Fernando Medina - offered an astrolabe to the founder of the conference, pointing out that "Lisbon was the capital of the world five centuries ago, (...)
 From Lisbon departed a great adventure that connected the human race. . . .
 Today it is you, the engineers, the entrepreneurs, the creators, the innovators, the start-ups, all the companies".[^websummit]